How To Bleed a Radiator Without a Key

 There are a few different things you can try if you lose your radiator key.
 Some items you probably have around the house can be used for the job instead.

-It’s important to know what these are and how you can bleed your radiators without a key in case you experience problems with your heating this autumn and winter.
+It’s important to know what these are and how you can bleed radiator without key in case you experience problems with your heating this autumn and winter.

 Use a flathead screwdriver if you have one to hand.
 This will work if your bleed plug has a small indent in the top - not all models do.
 If you can see a slit there, it’s worth trying a flathead screwdriver first.
 After positioning a tray or a bowl underneath, pop the head of the screwdriver into the slot and give it a turn anti-clockwise.
 There should be a hissing noise to let you know air is escaping the radiator.